the Cake: Guidelines for the Decorator

 encouraged me at the very start to take notes, notes, notes and read,

 read, read.
-I realized quickly that working at a large hotel, you are NEVER shorted on
+I quickly realized two things from working at a large hotel with a full pastry department: one, you are NEVER shorted on

-work to do and the clientele ALWAYS has a variation to whatever is in
+work to do; and two, the clientele ALWAYS has a variation to whatever is suggested.

-there are pastry artists who take the design of the cakes to the next
+there are pastry chef who take the art and design of cakes to the next

-who literally can create a gum paste orchid perfectly with their eyes
+level (or who literally can create a sugarpaste orchid perfectly with their eyes

 and a frosting or buttercream.